CazaresCode/GamingShelfAPI/README.md

 ## Usage

 #### Gaming Shelf API
-The Web API allows you to store and manage your board gaming collection.
+The Gaming Shelf API allows you to store and manage your board gaming collection.
 The API will allow you to:
 1. Post a new board game into your collection.
 2. Retrieve all the board games in your collection.
 3. Edit one board game in your collection.